SAP/ui5-webcomponents/docs/5-development/02-custom-UI5-Web-Components.md

 ### Adding i18n support

-There are 2 steps to do that:
+There are few steps to do that:
  1. Get and assign an i18n bundle during component definition
  ```js
  await Demo.i18nBundle = getI18nBundle("my-ui5-web-components");
  ```
 The `getI18nBundle` method is provided by the `i18nBundle.js` module from the `@ui5/webcomponents-base` package.

- 3. Get texts from the bundle, according to the currently [configured](../2-advanced/01-configuration.md) language `return Demo.i18nBundle.getText(COUNTER);`
+ 2. Get texts from the bundle (in this case for the "Count" word), according to the currently [configured](../2-advanced/01-configuration.md) language
+ `return Demo.i18nBundle.getText(COUNT);`

-In the example, we want to get the i18n for the "Counter" word and create a simple getter `get counterText()` to use it in the template later-on.
+ 3. And, create a simple getter `get countText()` to use it in the template later-on.

 So the final source code is: